Partha-24/PHP/README.md

 * abstraction is same as interface but we declare in same file i think so and abstract methods are same as pure virtual functions
 * associative array in php is same as map in other languages
 * if we use namespace inside some other file the echo's of the file whose namespace it is will be printed
+* `mysql -u root -p` to use sql in terminal
+* A callback is a function which is passed as an argument into another function.